wp-plugins/nivo-image-slider/readme.txt

 2. Screenshot of Nivo Images Slider on post.

 == Changelog ==

+= version 1.2 =
+* A new option has been added to add theme for Slider from custom post type.

 = version 1.1 =
 * To make the plugin translation ready.